Arjun-C-S/quarkjs/ARCHITECTURE.md

 - `src/bindings/object.rs` must implement a **JS Class Finalizer** for every exposed type
 - `rquickjs` provides the `Class<T>` trait for this — study it before writing any bindings code

-### 10.2 The Sync Gatekeeper — Thread Safety
+### 11.2 The Sync Gatekeeper — Thread Safety

 **Risk:** QuickJS is strictly single-threaded.
-Calling the runtime from a different thread causes a segfault or memory corruption — intermittently, under load, and very painful to diagnose.
+Calling the runtime from a different thread causes a segfault or memory corruption — intermittently, under load, and extremely painful to diagnose.

 **Option A — Compiler-enforced single-thread:**